prince-132/VideoTube/Readme.md

 [ git commit -m "comment"] -> to save the changes

-[ git push ] -> to push the saved item in github repository
+[ git push origin main] -> to push the saved item in github repository

 [ git status ] -> to see that wheather there is anything to push or up-to date